Data-to-Insight-Center/sead2/README.md

 Source repository for SEAD 2.0 publishing services developed at Indiana University.
 SEAD 2.0 is funded in large part by a grant from the National Science Foundation to Sustainable Environments Actionable Data (SEAD) under grant #OCI0940824.
 SEAD publishing services are three:

-Curbee: a lightweight publishing workflow;
+Curbee: a lightweight publishing workflow.
+Active code base for Curbee now at: https://github.com/Data-to-Insight-Center/Curbee

 People Data Things (PDT): a mongoDB repository of profiles or links to profiles for the people, data, and repositories used in identifying the best location to which to publish a data object.

 Matchmaker:  recommendation tool that selects repositories for deposit using information from PDT; services suite for a hybrid HPC storage server/repository that accepts deposits from the SEAD services.